lhwdev/note/docs/other/windows-self-driver-signing-en.md

 than you would likely have succeeded, as this driver was signed with our cert.

-Now if you restart your computer and check if it boots normally.
+Now restart your computer and check if it boots normally.
 If it does, we finished configuring self signing.
 Congratulations.

 If you want revert Secure Boot Mode from UEFI settings. (which was needed to set PK)